 Mocz, P.; Burkhart, B.; Hernquist, L.; McKee, C.; Springel, V.; 2017 ApJ, 838, 1

-~100 line Python tutorials for computational astro https://philip-mocz.medium.com/
+Interested in scientific computing?
+Check out my ~100 line Python tutorials on computational astro/physics at https://philip-mocz.medium.com/

 PAVOREAL (PArellel VOlume REndering ALgorithm) on GPUs